Your Book-Coaching Journey

 The key skills you need to be an effective book coach

-How to deal with doubt – the writer's doubt and your own
+How to deal with doubt – a writer's doubt and your own

 What you can expect to earn as a book coach

-Once you complete the Book Coach Basic Training course, talk with a member of our team to answer any questions you have, and join the Advanced Book Coach Certification course to get on your way to becoming a certified book coach.
+Once you complete the Book Coach Basic Training course, you’ll be ready to join the Advanced Book Coach Training and Certification course to get on your way to becoming a certified book coach.

 The Business of Book Coaching